akumrao/mediaserver/README.md

 # Very high performing mediaserver.
-It is the only mediaserver with support both webrtc and ortc.
+It is the only mediaserver which support both webrtc and ortc.

 Live media streaming